CliCli-Editor/lualib/UpdateLog.md

 * The following interfaces are added：
   * `UI:set_follow_mouse`
 * Added the 'Sound' class
-* Remove the Sound related interface in 'y3.game' and use the methods in the 'sound' class instead
+* Remove the Sound related interface in 'clicli.game' and use the methods in the 'sound' class instead
   * `y3.game.play_sound_for_player` -> `y3.sound.play`
   * `y3.game.stop_sound_for_player` -> `Sound:stop`
   * `y3.game.play_3d_sound_for_player` -> `y3.sound.play_3d`